larztech/lt-az-tf-win/README.md

 # lt-tf-demo-win

-A setup of a basic lab environment for Microsoft AD DS to test stuff.
+A setup of a basic lab environment for Microsoft AD DS to test out different stuff.